pravirgoosari/wtdDataPortal/README.md

 - `App.js`: The main React component
   - Handles routing and overall application structure
-- `RegulatorStations.js`: Component for displaying a list of regulator stations
 - `stationsConfig.js`: Stores data specific to each station
 - `Station.js`: Component for dynamically handling each station page by passing in data from stationsConfig.js
 - `TrendTimeRange.js`: Component for handling time range selection and data fetching